omarmira2/LOCI/README.md

 ## ✨ FAQ
 Got a question or suggestions?
-Get in touch wiht us [Support](https://www.auroralabs.com/contact-us/)
+Get in touch with us [Support](https://www.auroralabs.com/contact-us/)